ppamidimarri/TeslaCamMerge/README.md

 # TeslaCamMerge

-Tesla's in-built dashcam create three separate video files, one each from the front, left and right cameras.
+Tesla's in-built dashcam creates three separate video files, one each from the front, left and right cameras.
 I built this project to do the following:
 1. Use the [teslausb](https://github.com/marcone/teslausb) project to have the car store videos on a Raspberry Pi Zero W and transfer the recorded videos to a network share when connected to WiFi at home
 2. Merge the three videos into one
-3. Create a sped-up preview version of the merged video
+3. Create a sped-up "fast preview" version of the merged video
-4. Show the videos (raw, merged or previews) over a web browser
+4. Show the videos (raw, merged or fast previews) over a web browser
 5. Move selected videos to cloud storage (e.g. Google Drive)

+I extended this project to support another use-case: two different home locations, a main home and a weekend home.
+A Jetson Nano runs at the main home and a Pi 4B runs at the weekend home.
+The code for that setup needs one additional python script and one additional service file.
+The instructions below are for one home location.
+If you want the more complicated setup with two locations, please open an issue and I will share that.

 ## How it works